michelle-min/ASD-word-learning/README.md

 In this task, participants are shown an intro block and a test block.
 The **intro block** has 8 trials with four randomly ordered images each (8 x 4 = 32 images).
 The four image sets are fixed but trial order is shuffled.
 The procedure is `pol_intro_procedure`.

-In the **choice block**, there are 18 trials with four randomly ordered images (18 x 4 = 72 images), of which three are distractors and one is the target.
+In the **choose block**, there are 18 trials with four randomly ordered images (18 x 4 = 72 images), of which three are distractors and one is the target.
 The distractors are pulled from a shuffled list.
 The trials are shuffled, which means that the order that targets are shown changes for every participant.
 [Additionally, there are 9 filler trials which are made of four distractor images (9 x 4 = 36 images) and these appear after every two target trials.]
-The procedure is `pol_choice_procedure`.
+The procedure is `pol_choose_procedure`.

 ## PAL Tasks